Brighter-bits/EverybodyCodes/README.md

 The clapper just circles the exact same column multiple times until they are assimilated into the hivemind.

 I am very annoyed.

+Okay, part 3...
+There's almost certainly a mathematical pattern, where it all begins to repeat.
+However, checking if it's repeating will probably cause a memory error.
+So instead, we'll just go on for a long time and then use the largest one, and hope it's right